 In February 2016, the FASB issued ASU 2016-02-Leases, requiring the recognition of lease assets and liabilities on the balance sheet.
-The standard:

-(a) clarifies the definition of a lease; (b) requires a dual approach to lease classification similar to current lease classifications; and (c) causes lessees to recognize leases on the balance sheet as a lease liability with a corresponding right-of-use asset for leases with a lease-term of more than 12 months.
+The standard: (a) clarifies the definition of a lease; (b) requires a dual approach to lease classification similar to current lease classifications; and (c) causes lessees to recognize leases on the balance sheet as a lease liability with a corresponding right-of-use asset for leases with a lease-term of more than 12 months.
 The standard is effective for the Company for fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
-The Company is currently evaluating the impact of adopting this new guidance on its financial statements.
+This adoption approach will result in a balance sheet presentation that will not be comparable to the prior period in the first year of adoption.
+The adoption of this ASU will result in the recognition of operating lease assets and liabilities of approximately \$4.8 million.
+The Company is still in the process of finalizing the calculation.
+The standard is not expected to have a material impact on the Company's results of operations or cash flows.